 The Minnesota Historical Society Library has a large collection of federal land records that can be utilized for land ownership research.
 The records listed here (documenting the transfer of land from the US Government to individuals) are a small sampling of this collection.

 Public land survey records are the first official records of land boundaries in Minnesota.
-According to the Bureau of Land Management, s The Public Land Survey (1848-1907) divided public lands into a grid of townships that were each six miles square.
+According to the Bureau of Land Management, surveying defines, retraces or re-establishes the boundaries and subdivisions of Federal Lands of the United States.
+It is also the art and science of measuring the land to locate the limits of an owner's interest.
+The Public Land Survey (1848-1907) divided public lands into a grid of townships that were each six miles square.
 The Office of Surveyor General of Minnesota, which was established in 1857, was tasked with managing the original government survey in the state of Minnesota.
 The Public Land Survey of Minnesota was completed in 1907.
 The real estate boundaries we use today stem from these original survey divisions.

 Homestead Records: The Original Entry Tract Books created by the U.S. General Land Office are not digitized, but they are available on microfilm at the library.
 These records provide a consolidated record of the initial transfer of title from the United States to private parties or to the state.
 The price of the parcel of land, original purchaser, number of the homestead certificate or other authorizing document, date the final patent was issued, name of patentee, and citation to the entry in the land patent records in the U.S. General Land Office records in the National Archives are included in this resource.